alextakada322/Capstone-Soar/README.md

 # Soar App

 - Soar is a yelp inspired application for people to write airline reviews.
-This fullstack web application designed with backend routes implents CRUD functionality.
+This fullstack web application designed with backend routes implements CRUD functionality.

 # Technologies